 ii.
 Fractional Units: If the inclusionary requirement results in a number that includes a fraction of a unit, the developer can choose to pay an in-lieu fee for the fraction of the unit, or round up (not down) to the next whole unit.

 iii.
-Newly Occupied Units: The inclusionary zoning requirements will be calculated based on the number of residential units that will be newly occupied as a result of the project.
+Newly Occupied Units: The inclusionary zoning requirements for a site will be calculated based on the number of residential units that will be newly occupied as a result of the project on the site.